 driver change under green; get Hassler back out and he would win by over three laps.
 Of course back in those days a pit stop often took over 30 second so a drivers changed wouldn’t of added much extra time to the stop.
 As of 2017 this race still stands as the fastest Bristol race ever.
 It is said Hassler, an independent driver, helped develop the modern NASCAR race car.
 Because he was unable to buy the "factory" new equipment as an independent driver, he simply put the improved parts where they would go on the older cars.
 Thus began the modern race car.
 His final career Cup start would come at Riverside Ca in the 1972 season opening race.
 He would start seventh and drive to a respectable ninth place

 finish.
 Hassler lost his life in a crash the next event in Qualifying race #1 for the Daytona 500; at the age of 36 and the peak of his career.
 The accident happened on Lap 19 and was started when the car of DavidRay Boggs cut a tire on a restart, resulting in a 13 car pile-up.
 Hassler got turned sideway on the back straight; and as it was slowing to nearly a stop; it was rammed in the passengers side door by another racer at nearly full speed.
 For his career Friday raced in 135 Cup events; he posted a career best of second along with 12 top five finishes and 48 top tens.
+Some info from Wikipedia.